Administrative Assistant I

 Licensure and Certification

-This position does not typically include supervisory responsibility.
+The role does not typically entail supervisory responsibilities.

 - Effective Communications